 Martin Luther King Jr. was a pastor, humanitarian and leader in the American civil rights movement of the 1960s.
-In numerous speeches, marches and letters, he fought for racial and economic justice.
-He was lauded for his nonviolent approach to civil disobedience.
+In numerous speeches, marches and letters, he fought for racial and economic justice and was lauded for his nonviolent approach to civil disobedience.
 Assassinated in 1968 at the age of 39, King made an incredible impact on the country’s racial, cultural and intellectual landscape.

 King was born on Jan.
-15, 1929, to the Rev. Michael King and Alberta Williams King in Atlanta, Ga.
-His birth name was Michael King Jr. The King family had deep roots in the Atlanta black community and the African-American Baptist Church.
+15, 1929, to the Rev. Michael King and Alberta Williams King in Atlanta, Georgia.
+His birth name was Michael King Jr. The King family had deep roots in the Atlanta Black community and the African-American Baptist Church.
 Both his grandfather and father served in succession at Ebenezer Baptist Church (down the street from King’s childhood home), and established it as a major congregation in Baptist circles.
-They were also both leaders in the Atlanta branch of the National Association for the Advancement of Colored People.
+They were also both leaders in the Atlanta branch of the National Association for the Advancement of Colored People (NAACP).
 Michael King Sr. changed his name and his son's name to Martin Luther in 1934 to honor the 16th-century German religious reformer.

-King attended segregated schools and graduated from high school at 15.
-He received his Bachelor of Arts degree in sociology at Morehouse College in 1948, and went on to gain a Bachelor of Divinity degree from Crozer Theological Seminary in Pennsylvania and a doctorate in Philosophy of Systematic Theology from Boston University.
-While in Boston, he met music student Coretta Scott.
-The two later married and had two daughters and two sons.
+King attended segregated schools and graduated from high school at age 15, and in 1948 he received his Bachelor of Arts degree in sociology from Morehouse College in Atlanta in 1948.
+He then went on to earn a Bachelor of Divinity degree from Crozer Theological Seminary in Pennsylvania and a doctorate in Philosophy of Systematic Theology from Boston University.
+While in Boston, King met music student Coretta Scott.
+The two eventually married and had two daughters and two sons.

 King contemplated an academic career but ultimately followed his father and grandfather to the pulpit.
-In 1954, he accepted the position of pastor at Dexter Avenue Baptist Church in Montgomery, Ala.
+In 1954, he accepted the position of pastor at Dexter Avenue Baptist Church in Montgomery, Alabama.

 Ministry and civil rights leadership